 As the shoot drew to a close and the sun was setting I decided to make the most of our model’s Pre-Raphaelite leanings and opted for a natural romantic look to accentuate Light Fantastic scarf and the matching Purple Sun Cloud bag.

 Fashion hacks are a great way to increase wearability and we had fun experimenting with the different ways that the scarves can be worn.
 However, there are many other style variations which can be achieved with scarves such as square scarves styled as halter tops or sack bags like the one seen below.

 The scarves can also be worn as: a knotted bow, a turban, a headband, a belt, as a sarong, or a necktie.
 The possibilities only end with your imagination.

-Model: Gracie Goldsworth// Photography Teresa Neal// Location Eastbourne seafront, England.
+Model: Gracie Goldsworth// Photography/design Teresa Neal// Location Eastbourne seafront, England.